malwr0a/LowRegret-Scoring-/README.md

 ```
 git clone https://github.com/malwr0a/LowRegret-Scoring-
 ```
-## Requiremnts
+## Requirements
-To use LowRegret-Scoring you should insert VirusTotal and IPVoid into secrets.json file with the following format:
+To use LowRegret-Scoring you should insert VirusTotal and IPVoid into the secrets.json file with the following format:
 ```
   {"virustotal": "YOUR_API_KEY", "void": "YOUR_API_KEY"}